Financial Aid Basics

 Q: Should I apply for Student Financial Aid?

 A: Yes.
-Emerald Coast Technical College encourages all students to apply for financial aid.
+Emerald Coast Technical College encourages all students, on both campuses, to apply for financial aid.
 Financial aid is designed to assist one in meeting the costs of attending college through means such as grants, loans, college work-study program, and/or scholarships.